Copyright Related Matters in Cambodia

 20. Could you advise us on collective management of rights in Cambodia?

-KF advises that under Article 56, the author of work and related-right holder can establish the collective management organization to protect and manage their economic rights.
+KENFOX advises that under Article 56, the author of work and related-right holder can establish the collective management organization to protect and manage their economic rights.

 The establishment of collective management organization of author’s right, performer’s right, and phonogram producer’s right or video producer’s right must require the recognition of the Ministry of Culture and Fine Arts.